justynazander/SmartEmergencyResponse/README.md

 3. Stateflow for some fleet simulation parts.

-4. Aerospace Blockset used in coordinate transformations in the mission planning phase and for visualizing the vehicle orientation during design and test.
+4. Aerospace Blockset™​​ used in coordinate transformations in the mission planning phase and for visualizing the vehicle orientation during design and test.

 5. Real-Time Windows Target used for real time control of the AR.Drone directly from Simulink.